 And, the place where I completed my high school education.

-Even though, my home town is just a smallest town, MapSCII displayed it accurately.
-MapSCII uses OpenStreetMap to collect the data.
+Even though my home town is just a smallest urban city in India, MapSCII displayed it accurately.

 Install MapSCII locally In Linux

 Liked it?
 Great!
-You can host it on your own system.
+You can host MapSCII on your own system.

 Make sure you have installed Node.js on your system.
 If not, refer the following link.